westbrookdaniel/website/src/blog/shadcn-and-v0.md

 ---
-title: "Shadcn UI and v0 are keeping NextJS alive"
+title: "NextJS stands on the sholders of Shadcn UI and v0"
-description: "NextJS is still the best app framework"
+description: "The power of NextJS comes from it's ecosystem"
 date: "2024-04-13T00:00:00.000Z"
 snippet:
 tags: post
 layout: layouts/post.njk
 ---

 I don't think it's a controversial take anymore to say NextJS is a bloated framework.
-As app router continues to be notably slower than the pages router, turbopack's takeover slows, and React's vision clashes with the popular views of the community on social medias like X. While I've looked for a long time for an alternative (Express + HTMX comes close to offering the flexibility and robustness), thanks to Vercel's investments in shadcn/ui and v0 have kept NextJS as the clear winner.
+The app router has continued to be notably slower than the pages router due to the pending development of RSC and turbopack's rewrite of NextJS's internals takes it time.
+Whilst various compelling alternatives have sprung up (Express + HTMX comes close to offering the flexibility and robustness), thanks Vercel's investments in shadcn/ui and v0 have kept NextJS as the strong choice.

 ## NextJS is getting bloated